 GeneCards Summary for HNRNPD Gene

 HNRNPD (Heterogeneous Nuclear Ribonucleoprotein D) is a Protein Coding gene.
-Diseases associated with HNRNPD include Chromosome 4Q21 Deletion Syndrome.
-Among its related pathways are Translational Control and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with HNRNPD include Ulcerative Blepharitis and Chromosome 4Q21 Deletion Syndrome.
+Among its related pathways are Telomere Extension by Telomerase and Gene Expression.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is HNRNPAB.